FAPLZ/AIV-files-for-Stronghold-Crusader/README_ENG.md

 Here you can also download backup files for the original AIV files.

 It is possible to download the AIV files as a compressed 7-Zip file or each separately.

+In the folder 'fotos' are pictures of every castle.